Doprez/stride-arch-ecs/README.md

 # Future goals
 - ~Allow EntityComponents to create Arch Entities with Arch Components (Partially done.
 I would like to have editable values in editor as well)~ Done!
+- Have an easy way to modify Stride entities with a quick access array reference.
 - Multithreading
 - create a basic game/demo example